A unique opportunity to apply your skills in a real-life work environment and gain international experience.

 Utilise resources accessible to you whilst you are a student to gain a competitive edge in your approach:

-- MSE specific resources including example resume and cover letter templates: Career resources
+- FEIT specific resources including example resume and cover letter templates: Career resources

 - University of Melbourne Careers and Employment resources and information